Stalruth/SableyeBot4/PRIVACY.md

 ## What the Application stores for an extended period

 The Application stores all collected data for an extended period of time to assist in development and debugging.
-This data will be used to examine the popularity of commands and the popularity of different paramters.
+This data is shared with Sentry (https://sentry.io) to help provide analysis on error rates and performance.

-This data is shared with Sentry (https.sentry.io) to help provide analysis on error rates and performance.
+This data is deleted after 30 days.

-Aside from the data listed below, all data collected is deleted after 30 days.
+The data listed below is also shared with Logtail (https://logtail.com) for the purposes of analysing command popularity and usage.

   - Guild ID